dcdpr/did-btcr2/chapters/CRUD-Operations.md

 Traverse the blockchain and apply updates in temporal order, updating and maintaining a ::Contemporary DID Document:: until all updates are processed.
 At each stage, the Contemporary DID Document defines the ::BTCR2 Beacons::
-active at that point in time; those beacons–and only those Beacon–are checked for updates.
+active at that point in time; those Beacons – and only those Beacons – are checked for updates.

 Continue traversing the chain until all timely, authentic ::Beacon Signals::